| Home AMM Home Technology Services Products Partners Gallery Licensing Contact |

 10 kHz, a reasonable sound quality for stereo signals can be achieved even

-at a reduction of 1:24.
 For the use of low bit-rate audio

 coding schemes in broadcast applications at bitrates of 60 kbit/s per